hyperhq/docs.hyper.sh-hyper/Feature/fip.md

     $ hyper fip release 52.68.129.19
     52.68.129.19

-> NOTE: floating IP is priced at a monthly rate: $1/month.
+> NOTE: floating IP is priced at a monthly rate.
 When an IP is allocated, you will be charged for that current month.
-And ~~TODO~~